mozilla/addons-server/docs/api/topics/apps.rst

 .. http:get:: /api/v1/apps/app/(int:id)/payments/

+    Gets information about the payments of an app, including the payment account.

     **Response**

-    .. code-block:: json

-    :param upsell: URL to the upsell of the app.
+    :param upsell: URL to the :ref:`upsell of the app <upsell-response-label>`.
     :type upsell: string
-    :param account: URL to the app payment account.
+    :param account: URL to the :ref:`app payment account <payment-account-response-label>`.
     :type account: string
     :status 200: sucessfully completed.

-For more information on these, see the payments documentation.
+.. http:post:: /api/v1/apps/app/(int:id)/payments/status/

+    Queries the Mozilla payment server to check that the app is ready to be sold.
+This would normally be run at the end of the payment flow to ensure that the app is setup correctly.
+The Mozilla payment server records the status of this check.

+    **Request**

+    Empty.

+    **Response**

+    .. code-block:: json

+        {
+            "bango": {
+                "status": "passed",
+                "errors": []
+            }
+        }

+    :param status: `passed` or `failed`.
+    :type status: string
+    :param errors: an array of errors as string.
+Currently empty, reserved for future use.
+    :type errors: array of strings.

+    :status 200: successfully completed.
+    :status 400: app is not valid for checking, examine response content.
+    :status 403: not allowed.

 .. _`mobile country code`: http://en.wikipedia.org/wiki/List_of_mobile_country_codes